 - Retain enough moisture but also well-drained.

-All purposes potting mix producers use certain materials with certain proportions to achieve the above requirements.
+For all purposes potting mix producers use certain materials with certain proportions to achieve the above requirements.

 Peat Moss or coco coir

-The Peat moss represents the highest proportion of the potting mix ( base materials).
+Peat moss represents the highest proportion of the potting mix ( base materials).
 Peat moss is lightweight and can retain enough moisture.

 Also, its physical properties allow airflow inside the mix.
 While peat moss is very effective as base potting material.
 It is not so renewable resource.